Forthcoming and RECENT work

 Polar self Portraits workshops and flash mobs by the sea and the lakes in the North of England: Blackpool area and the Lake District.
 Press reports about the land art installations and workshops.
 Featured for two weeks at the Bellerive Château during the art festival in May.
 One of the articles in the press can be read here.

-This year I have been invited to work in artist residencies in Georgia, Israel, Macedonia, Austria, Italy, France, US and Turkey.
-I went to join artists in some of them.
-On the coastline of the Aegean Sea in Izmir, dating back to 4000 BC in its current form, I worked with artists from Turkey, the Balkans, India, Iran and Japan.
+Artist residence on the coastline of the Aegean Sea in Izmir, dating back to 4000 BCE in its current form.
+I worked with artists from Turkey, the Balkans, India, Iran and Japan.
 My work included The Unbearable Lightness of Being series, curatorial work on Polar self Portraits, and a photography essay about life inside the ancient mosque of Izmir and Greco-Roman Library of Celsus in Ephesus.
-I also worked at the League Residency at Vyt – awarded by The Art Students League New York Jury.
-Open Studios.
-Boz'Art en Baz'Art, the International Art Festival in the centre of France, has Invited me as participating artist and curator for the third time running.
-Over thousands of people came to see the exhibition.
-Worked with artists from Grenada, Haiti, Russia, Hungary and France.
-Created a flash mob with the public and installed the exhibition Autoportraits polaires.
-Exhibition walk-throughs and workshop in French.

-Africa, Europe, America – installation at the Bellerive Art Festival, France; curatorial talks and educational workshops.
+Africa, Europe, America – installation at the annual Art Festival in the heart of France, in Bellerive; curatorial talks and educational workshops.
 Reviewed by the La Montaigne.
 The Calm before the Storm about related issues was published by openDemocracy.

 Arctic Pillows, Arctic Quilts, Arctic Stories.
 Paintings, land art, photography, filming while working on a High Arctic expedition of artists and scientists on a tall ship, exploring the Arctic High Sea, ice fields, floating icebergs, fjords and glaciers.
 Here There, Now Then is about the Arctic, energy and climate change at the Royal Institution.
 Talks and workshops for school and artist groups.
 The RI hosted a public discussion event featuring an artist and scientist panel.
 The HTNT project won an Arts Council England Award.
 Part of the exhibition transferred to Ateliér Ardó.
 Education in the RI Atrium Gallery: talk and creative workshop for art students about the Here There, Now Then project, artist-led walk through the exhibition and drawing workshop on the theme of imaginary landscapes, based on the talk and the works of the exhibition.
 Arctic Mediterranean, video installation about the High Arctic at the Festival of Ideas, Nature for Nature public/academic debate, Bristol.
 Arctic art meets the public in public spaces.
 A series of public engagement activities I devised and carried out to facilitate engagement with and discussions about art, the arctic and climate change.
 Venues included Trafalgar Square by the National Gallery, The Duke of York Column by the Institute of Contemporary Art, and on the highest point of London.
 More under Engaging.

-Some of my other exhibitions took place at the British Film Academy/BAFTA, the British Parliament, the Royal Institution, Harvard University, Google, the European Commission, the National Centre for Creativity of Malta, the National Museum of Slovenia, the Indira Gandhi National Centre for the Arts.
+Solo and group exhibitions include exhibitions I curated at the British Film Academy/BAFTA, the British Parliament, the Royal Institution, Harvard University, Google, the European Commission, the National Centre for Creativity of Malta, the National Museum of Slovenia, the Indira Gandhi National Centre for the Arts and the India International Centre in Delhi.